Press Release!

 Photo: William Taylor from: The Healey Book, Bill Emerson

-- the 6-port car with the later interior
+- the 6-port car with the `Longbridge interior and metallic green engines

 The new carbs together with bigger valves and a higher compression ratio of 8.7:1 increased power to 117 bhp at 4,700 rpm.
 The new six port head had been developped on the 1956 record breaker cars as well as the 1957 Sebring racers.